 - Pass the vision test.

-- Pay the $3 permit fee and the $4 license fee (permit and first license expire on your 20th birthday)
+- Pay the $3 permit fee and the $4 license fee.

-A learner’s permit allows you to drive as long as a licensed driver at least 21 years of age is seated beside you (they may be 18 years old if they're your legal guardian, brother, sister, half-brother, half-sister, step-brother or step-sister).
+A learner’s permit allows you to drive as long as a licensed driver 21 years old is seated beside you (they may be 18 years old if they're your legal guardian, brother, sister, half-brother, half-sister, step-brother or step-sister).

 While holding your permit, you must log at least 45 hours of practice driving (15 hours at night) before you can move on to obtain your restricted driver’s license.